top of page

 Transparency

-Insurance companies are not very transparent regarding their policies.
-Does a typical consumer truly know their chances of being protected by their insurance policy?
+Insurance companies are not very transparent regarding their coverage policies.
+For example, does a typical consumer actually know the odds of being protected by their insurance policy?

 Forced Participation

-Due to the general nature of all insurance policies being essentially pyramid schemes (where there isn't a guarantee that everyone will benefit), it would be immoral for governments to force their citizens to purchase insurance for any reason.
+Due to the general nature of insurance policies being pyramid schemes (where there isn't a guarantee that everyone will benefit), it would be immoral for governments to force their citizens to purchase insurance policies for any given reason.

-For example, requiring drivers to carry auto insurance or they may lose their driver's license as a result.
-Or, requiring citizens to purchase health insurance or pay a hefty fine (e.g., original version of Obamacare in America).
-Or, force citizens to participate in a retirement pension plan (e.g., Social Security), which violates a person's civil rights.
+For example, governments requiring drivers to carry auto insurance, or they may lose their driver's license.
+Or, requiring citizens to purchase a health insurance policy, or end up paying a hefty fine (e.g., original version of Obamacare in America).
+Or, force citizens to participate in a retirement pension plan (e.g., Social Security).

-As shown in the example above, it may be better if a person saved their money in a separate bank account than pay insurance companies their annual premiums.
-If governments force their citizens to purchase insurance policies, consumers lose their ability to make a choice in the matter and it may cost them in the long run.
+As shown in the above example, it may be better if a person saved their money in a separate bank account and invested it than pay insurance companies their annual premiums.
+However, if governments forced their citizens to purchase various insurance policies (auto, health, pension, etc.), consumers lose their ability to make a choice in the matter, and it may end up costing them in the long run.

 Territorial Boundaries

-Since some areas of the country may experience a greater number of natural disasters than others (e.g., California fires, flooding near coastal areas, etc.), it may be better to restrict the payout of such claims to be limited within a state's/province's boundaries.
-Doing so would be more fair to those who would otherwise have to pay for those who live in high-risk areas.
+Since some areas of the country may experience a greater number of natural disasters than others (e.g., fires in arid regions, flooding near coastal areas, etc.), it may be better to restrict the payout of insurance claims to be limited within a state's/province's boundaries.
+Doing so would be more fair to those who live in safer regions than pay for those who live in high-risk areas.

 Financial Liability

-Insurance companies have insured more than they are able to pay out in claims.
-The problem is so excessive that the insurance industry has insured more than what the entire world has available in money, which provides a false sense of security for policyholders.
-Legislation needs to be considered that requires insurance companies to have the necessary funds to cover all of their policies, and not to exceed their company's capital.
+It is common practice for insurance companies to insure more than they are able to pay out in claims.
+The problem is so excessive that the entire insurance industry has insured more than what the world has available in money.
+Which provides a false sense of security for policyholders.
+Legislation needs to be considered that requires insurance companies to have the necessary funds to cover the payout of their policies, which is not to exceed their company's capital.

 bottom of page